SCRT-HQ/VaporShell/docs/glossary/New-VSElasticLoadBalancingV2TargetGroup.md

 ### -Protocol
 The protocol to use for routing traffic to the targets.
 For Application Load Balancers, the supported protocols are HTTP and HTTPS.
-For Network Load Balancers, the supported protocols are TCP and TLS.
+For Network Load Balancers, the supported protocols are TCP, TLS, UDP, or TCP_UDP.
+A TCP_UDP listener must be associated with a TCP_UDP target group.
 If the target is a Lambda function, this parameter does not apply.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-targetgroup.html#cfn-elasticloadbalancingv2-targetgroup-protocol